D-three/First-Person-Movement-Script-For-Unity/README.md

 Note: After applying this script your player will not be able to interact with objects with the **Rigidbody** component.

-If you have any problems, Please let me know in the comments.
+If you have any problems, Please let me know.